 Thoughts and Ideas on my Scrap Wood Wall Art

 As with all my projects, once it’s done I think of a million different options.

 - I used plywood because that’s what I had on hand but anything sturdy would work for the graphics – even mat board or foam core if you didn’t want to deal with lumber.

 - I thought it might be cool to do this for a child – to show their life – you could use photos, report cards, school projects/drawings, favorite book covers (all laser copies of course).

 - I left the edges of my graphic panels unpainted but they might look nice painted black – just to emphasize the dimensionality a bit more.

 - If you didn’t want to deal with sawing wood you could design the pieces to overlap which I think would look really cool!

-If you have any questions or if anything is unclear don't hesitate to ask – I will monitor the comments section.
+If you have any questions about this scrap wood art or if anything is unclear, don’t hesitate to ask – I will monitor the comments section.